Concepts and Capabilities of the Animatics Product Range

 PMT= 270 (Position Modulo Target) take shortest path to Target Position.

-DE/Dt: Rate of Change of Following Error Limit (Dervative Error Limit)
+DE/Dt: Rate of Change of Position Error Limit (Derivative Error Limit):

 DEL (Derivative Error Limit) provides the safest fast-means to fault a motor on sudden changes in load or detection of human interference.

-The purpose of this Limit is to act as a look ahead on following error.
-Instead of just triggering on a raw following error of how far behind in a move the motor may be, the processor is looking at how fast that following error changes.
-DE/Dt refers to the dynamic rate of change of following error.
+The purpose of this Limit is to act as a look ahead on position error.
+Instead of just triggering on a raw following error of how far behind in a move the motor may be, the processor is looking at how fast that position error changes.
+DE/Dt refers to the dynamic rate of change of position error.
 This results in an instant release of energy and safer operation and less chance of damage to equipment or injury to machine operators.

-Under normal servo control following error limits, if the load collides against an object, the motor will not fault until the following error limit is reached.
+Under normal servo control position error limits, if the load collides against an object, the motor will not fault until the position error limit is reached.
 As a result, current and torque applied will increase until that condition is met.
-By adding an additional derivative limit on following error, the servo will fault out within microseconds of contact with the object.
+By adding an additional derivative limit on position error, the servo will fault out within microseconds of contact with the object.

 DEL=VT 'Set limit to commanded speed

-If DE/Dt equals commanded velocity, then the motor just hit a hard stop.
-Normally, the motor would have to continue applying torque until the normal following error is exceeded.
+If dE/dt equals commanded velocity, then the motor just hit a hard stop.
+Normally, the motor would have to continue applying torque until the normal position error is exceeded.
 However, if DEL (DE/Dt limit) is set to target velocity (VT), then the controller would error out immediately upon hitting a hard stop without any wind-up whatsoever.

-Derivative Error Limit (Rate of change of following error limit)
+Derivative Error Limit (Rate of change of position error limit)